nits2010/DataStructureAlgo/DSA_Pattern/Pattern 13_Top 'K' Elements.md

 ${findMaximumDistinctElements([7, 3, 5, 8, 5, 3, 3], 2)}`);
 //3, We can remove two occurrences of 3 to be left with 3 distinct numbers [7, 3, 8],
 //we have to skip 5 because it is not distinct and appeared twice.
-// Another solution could be to remove one instance of '5' and '3' each to be left with
+// Another solutionMimicPQ could be to remove one instance of '5' and '3' each to be left with
 //three distinct numbers [7, 5, 8], in this case, we have to skip 3 because it appeared twice.

 console.log(`Maximum distinct numbers after removing K numbers: